kylecjacob/my-wellness-planner/my-wellness-planner-ui/README.md

 # MyWellnessPlannerUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+## Getting started

+Clone the repo then navigate to the folder on your machine.
+Once there, run `npm install` or `npm i` to install the necessary packages.
+Once this is done, run `ng serve` to spin up the development server then navigate to `http://localhost:4200` to see the app.

 ## Development server